 Your body works best when everything is properly aligned in a neutral position.
 Do this by keeping your feet flat on the floor with your weight spread evenly on both legs.
 Leaning on one leg puts pressure on your hips and lower back, so you want to avoid this.

 Now let’s think about your head position.
 Your shoulders should be fully relaxed, and your head should be sitting exactly over your shoulders, not craned forward.
 Why’s this a problem?
-Well, leaning your head forward can make your head feel up to 60 pounds heavier.
-Which, as you can imagine, puts tremendous extra strain on your neck muscles.
+Well, leaning your head forward can make your head feel up to 60 pounds heavier, which puts tremendous strain on your neck muscles.

 Control how long you stand for